MehmetFaahem/event-ease/readme.md

 1. Clone the repository
 2. Run `npm install`
-3. set the environment variables in the .env.local file env variables are:
+3. set the environment variables in the .env.local file following the .env.example file env variables are:
 ```
 NEXT_PUBLIC_MONGODB_URI=mongodb://localhost:27017/event-management